alexYooDev/2021.01.08-codari-project/README.md

 This project aims to provide:

- - A community for those who wishes to share information about Korea's COVID-19 situation,
+ - A community for those who wishes to share information about Korea's COVID-19 situation
- - Number of cases of death, tested positive,
+ - Number of cases of death, tested positive
  - Contact & location of designated COVID hospitals and heath care centers
  - Fact Check page for correct misconception about COVID-19